KIT-IAI/SDM_KITModelViewer/README.md

 On the detail level of cities and districts, CityGML is supported from version 0.4.0 onwards including the ADE (Application Domain Extension) extension concept.

-In addition to the two major data models IFC and CityGML, a whole range of other data formats are supported, either file-based or as a web service. ([see also](#Supported-data-models-and-file-formats)).
+In addition to the two major data models IFC and CityGML, a whole range of other data formats are supported, either file-based ([see also](#Supported-data-models-and-file-formats)) or as a web service ([see also](#Supported-web-services)).

 <img width="1545" alt="KITModelViewer" src="https://github.com/user-attachments/assets/494ebacb-02d9-426f-9b8c-48ec2d2cbc8f"><br>